 This course introduces the student to the proper and safe methods of wood pole climbing.
 The student must master climbing wood pole structures with the use of fall arrest equipment.
 The student will be taught two methods of climbing: free-climbing while tethered to a fall arrest device and hitchhiking with a fall arrest safety device.
 Upon completion of this class, the student will be able to demonstrate the ability to safely climb a wooden pole and conduct work practices associated with the electrical utility industry.

-Prerequisite: INTE 110.
+Prerequisites: INTE 113 with a C grade or higher & COLL 100.
 The student will learn how power is generated, transported and distributed.
 Different methods and types of electrical power transmission and distribution systems, structures and equipment will be emphasized.
 The student will learn how the Power Grid is interlocked across multiple utilities.

 Prerequisites: MATH 103 or higher.
 This course is an introductory course for the individual who is moving into an industrial maintenance or related activity.
 Behavior of electricity, sources of electricity, Ohms and Watts laws, electrical power distribution, transformers, electrical safety, electrical measurements and basic components are covered.